kfkchau/Legitimacy-Under-Acceleration/lkn - issue 004.md

   - or “we should probably do something about…”
 - Decision Makers:
   - underreact, overreact, or delay,
-  - make decisions that look political rather than principled,
+  - make decisions that look driven by optics and short-term pressure
+    rather than by a clear, stable rationale,
   - and the reasoning never gets written down.

 **AI example**